li-clutter-org/FiddlerToLoadImpact/README.md

 Rather than grouping this manually by refactoring your script code once produced you can label your groups (or pages) in Fiddler before exporting them.

-The install adds a column named “LI Group which holds the name of the group of requests you want to bundle in a *page* or *group*.
+The install adds a column named "LI Group" which holds the name of the group of requests you want to bundle in a *page* or *group*.

 <img src="media/image2.png" width="624" height="234" />